tomkoid/neovim-dotfiles/README.md

 ## Setup
 First, you have to clone this repo to your machine with [git](https://github.com/git/git).
-If you already have your configs in **~/.config/nvim**, backup them and delete them first.
+If you already have your config in **~/.config/nvim**, backup them and delete them first.
 ```
 $ git clone https://gitlab.com/Tomkoid/neovim-dotfiles.git ~/.config/nvim
 ```